citp/privacy-policy-historical/l/le/lea/learn2type.com.md

-> *The following text is extracted and transformed from the learn2type.com privacy policy that was archived on 2012-09-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120920044948id_/http%3A//www.learn2type.com/index.cfm%3Faction%3Dhome%26subaction%3DPrivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the learn2type.com privacy policy that was archived on 2013-01-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130117020911id_/http%3A//www.learn2type.com/Privacy) for the most accurate reproduction.*

 # Learn2Type.com - Free Typing Test & Online Typing Tutor - Privacy Statement

+Content and materials on this website are Copyright ©1999-2013 Learn2Type.com, Inc.

+Access to this website and content is provided at no charge, and with no
+guarantees.
+While this content has been made available to assist you in
+mastering touch typing, no guarantee is made that it will improve your typing.

+Learn2Type.com, Inc. is not liable for any damages, consequential or inconsequential, from
+the ability or disability of using this website.
+Use these materials at your own risk.

+Usage of this website constitutes acknowledgment of these disclaimers and terms.

+* * *

 Learn2Type.com, Inc. has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this website: Learn2Type.com.
 Your IP address is used to help identify you and tailor your typing lessons and to gather broad demographic information.